Drone technology is helping to attract young people into the Defence force in an increasingly competitive STEM recruitment landscape.

 “Within Army, you can also take part in drone flying for fun.
 Much in the same way you may have a corporate sports team – like rugby or netball – we offer drone racing as a competitive, team-building and leisure activity with international competitions on offer,” he adds.

-As part of its outreach efforts, the Australian Army has participated in several major events, such as Science Alive, which allowed them to get in front of more than 6,000 children, and has done pop-up work in numerous schools and tradeshows throughout the country.
+As part of its outreach efforts, the Australian Army has participated in several major events, including Science Alive, which allowed them to get in front of more than 6,000 children; and has done pop-up work in numerous schools and tradeshows throughout the country.
 It also staged its second annual drone racing tournament last year and will host a third later this year.

 LTCOL Joyce says he hopes the initiatives will support whole-of-government efforts to increase the output of STEM graduates in an increasingly competitive marketplace.
 “We are one of many STEM employers.
 And we are doing everything we can to ensure that we are in the position of being able to pick, rather than fight over candidates in the future.”